-Working with glass, especially fusing allows me to fulfil two ambitions:
+Working with glass, especially fusing, allows me to fulfil two ambitions:

-‘My mission - bringing to life the intrinsic beauty of glass, in doing so providing pleasure to all those who see and interact with my work’
+‘My mission - bringing to life the intrinsic beauty of glass, and in doing so providing pleasure to all those who see and interact with my work’

 ‘My Vision – evolving techniques and structures to create fused glass objects and sculptures that inspire others and in doing so, create and offer opportunities for others to develop and learn’